gururaj-s/streamline/README.md

    - Set the `SYS_FREQ_MHZ` (to the average system frequency in MHz, as measured above)
    - Set the `LLC_MISS_THRESHOLD_CYCLES` by profiling it as below:
        - `cd system_config; ./run_profiling.sh`.
 The recommended `LLC_MISS_THRESHOLD_CYCLES` is printed at end of the output (and in results.txt).
-       - Distribution of L2-Hit vs LLC-Miss latencies can be visualized using `python plot_latency_dist.py`.
+       - Distribution of LLC-Hits vs LLC-Miss latencies can be visualized with python2 using `python plot_latency_dist.py` and otherwise with python3 using `jupyter notebook visualize_results.ipynb` and running the first script.
+       - Note that we are measuring same-core LLC-Hit latencies; cross-core LLC-Hit latencies are much closer to the LLC-Miss latency.
+Hence we recommend using the min of the LLC-Miss latencies as the `LLC_MISS_THRESHOLD_CYCLES`.
    - Set the `CACHE_SZ` in src/utils.hh (to LLC Size in _Bytes_).
 This is identified using `grep "cache size" /proc/cpuinfo`
        - If `CACHE_SZ > 12MB`, then the size of `shared_readonly_file.txt` has to be increased (git does not allow files larger than 100MB).
 This can be done by `head -c (1+8*<CACHE_SZ_IN_MB>)M </dev/urandom >shared_readonly_file.txt`
    - Set the `SHARED_READONLY_FILE_PATH` (to the full path of shared_readonly_file.txt in the repository)